kagisearch/kagi-docs/docs/kagi/support-and-community/index.md

 ## Customer Support

-Feel free to email us at [support@kagi.com](mailto:support@kagi.com) from your Kagi account email address.
+Feel free to email us at [support@kagi.com](mailto:support@kagi.com).

-Before contacting us for support, please check if your issue has been addressed in this documentation (we are really proud of it and it is open source and editable).
+Before contacting us for support, Feel free check if your issue has been addressed in this documentation (we are really proud of it and it is open source and editable).

-## Discord
+## Kagi Community

 We have a [Kagi Community Discord server](https://kagi.com/discord) where you can join our community for real-time discussion about the product and chat with other Kagi users.